ECP-WarpX/WarpX/Docs/source/install/hpc/lxplus.rst

     git clone -c feature.manyFiles=true https://github.com/spack/spack.git
     source spack/share/spack/setup-env.sh

-When installing packages Spack will try to set permissions in a way which is forbidden on the LXPLUS file system (AFS), but we can avoid this setting the Spack option:
+When installing packages Spack will try to set permissions in a way which is forbidden on the LXPLUS file system (AFS), but we can avoid this by setting the Spack option:

 .. code-block:: bash